thtroyer/cleaninguptheroad/README.md

 ```

 ## Menu options
-Music can be toggled on/off and controls can be swapped for player 1 and 2.
+Music can be toggled on/off.
+Controls can be swapped for player 1 and 2.

-## About
+## Code
-This is my first PICO-8 project and my first released video game.
-Code is in Lua and the .p8 files are viewable as text, but the project is best viewed in the PICO-8 environment itself.
+Code is best views in the PICO-8 environment itself, but you can view the code in the cleaninguptheroad.p8 file in this repository as plaintext.